Authorize access to blobs and queues using Azure Active Directory

 - The subscription.
 At this scope, a role assignment applies to all of the containers or queues in all of the storage accounts in all of the resource groups in the subscription.

-If your subscription includes an Azure DataBricks namespace, roles assigned at the subscription scope will be blocked from granting access to blob and queue data.
+If your subscription includes an Azure DataBricks namespace, roles that are scoped to the subscription will not grant access to blob and queue data.
+Scope roles to the resource group, storage account, or container or queue instead.

 Access data with an Azure AD account